 - provide a start date and a duration

 - be covered by public liability insurance with a minimum cover of £5 million

 - provide a proposed diversion route

 - show that you have consulted local stakeholders such as residents and business owners

 You do not need to apply for a TTRO/N if you only require traffic management such as temporary traffic lights, give and take or stop/go.
-However, you will need to apply for a Section 171 licence.
+However, you will need to apply to carry out minor work on the highway.

-If something has happened which may cause a danger to people or property on or adjacent to the public highway and the road needs to be closed email HOCC@devon.gov.uk or phone 0345 155 1008 immediately.
+If a danger arises to persons or property on or adjacent to the highway, please phone 0345 155 1008 immediately.